What is Career and Technical Education (CTE)?

 CTE is a combination of academic, employability, leadership, and technical skills that help students achieve success in education and life.
 CTE programs are designed to engage students and allow them to explore, compete, and succeed as lifelong learners, equipped for our changing economy and their own path to success.
 CTE works in collaboration with business and industry partners to help our students fill positions that are available today, while closing the skills gap and preparing a qualified workforce for the high-skilled, high-demand, high-wage careers of tomorrow.
 CTE programs are developing Washington’s most valuable resource – its youth.

 Today, in our rapidly changing economy it is more important than ever for us to recognize that education and skills are needed for all students.
 We call these skills 21st Century Skills.
 Take a look at this video about “Success In The New Economy: How Prospective College Students Can Gain A Competitive Advantage” by Brian Marsh.
 It provides a compelling case for exploring careers early in order to make informed decisions about college/educational goals.
 As part of this challenge, Washougal School District is working diligently with students to assist them in developing their “High School and Beyond Plans”.
 This plan is developed with the assistance of their Career Specialist (Lisa Leonard) using an online program called “Career Cruising”.
-This program allows students to explore their personal strengths in order to determine careers they might be interested in pursuing.
+This program allows students to explore their personal strengths in order to determine careers or “pathways” they might be interested in pursuing.
 Students then develop a four-year plan of courses that align with their career interests and post-secondary goals.
-The plan is developed as early as the eighth grade and reviewed annually by students in cooperation with counselors, career specialist and parents.
-Career Cruising provides activities that encourage students to explore their learning styles, abilities and career and education interests, set goals relative to their future, and then compile school and community involvement throughout sixth through 12th grades in an electronic portfolio.
+The plan is developed as early as middle school and reviewed annually by students in cooperation with counselors, career specialist, advisory teachers and parents.
+Career Cruising provides activities that encourage students to explore their learning styles, abilities and career and education interests, set goals relative to their future, and then compile school and community involvement throughout sixth through 12th grades in an electronic portfolio/culminating project.

 |Agriculture, Food & Natural Resources|